 How does the stay make guests more aware of ethical travel?

-1. Does the accommodation sell products that are not eco-friendly?
+- Does the accommodation sell products that are not eco-friendly?

-2. Does the type of building stand out negatively against the rest of the environment?
+For example plastic toothbrushes, endangered wildlife souvenirs, products in plastic packaging, etc. - Does the type of building stand out negatively against the rest of the environment?

 Is the accommodation very different than the surrounding nature and local buildings?
-Like high-story construction, massive swimming pools, excessive concrete, flashy colours etc.
+Like high-story construction, massive swimming pools, excessive concrete, flashy colours etc. - Is there wildlife in captivity on the property?

 Does the stay use caged wildlife for decoration or entertainment purposes?
-Like sharks in aquariums or endangered bird species in cages etc.
+Like sharks in aquariums or endangered bird species in cages etc. - Does the stay promote any non-sustainable activities?

-For example collaborations with tour operators for swimming with dolphins, elephant rides, touching or cuddling wild animals, or activities that cause a lot of CO2 or fossil fuels, like jet boat riding or jet ski/buggy rentals.
+For example collaborations with tour operators for swimming with dolphins, elephant rides, touching or cuddling wild animals, or activities that cause a lot of CO2 or fossil fuels, like jet boat riding or jet ski/buggy rentals. - Can the accommodation be reached by local public transport?

 Public transport saves a lot of CO2 emissions.
 Ethical travel begins with responsible transport, so it is important that a stay can be reached by public transport.